Audi TT Roadster convertible - Interior & comfort

 Audi TT Roadster dashboard

-Audi has used technology to create an uncluttered, cutting-edge interior that we think is one of the best available in any car at the moment.
+When it was first released, we considered the TT’s interior as one of the best, most cutting-edge interiors available on any car.
+In 2023 it’s starting to look a little dated as the TT nears the end of production, but it’s still not bad overall.
 The 12.3-inch Virtual Cockpit is a high-definition screen that replaces the traditional dashboard dials and comes as standard on all models.
 This puts all sat-nav, infotainment and driving data right in front of you in a variety of configurations, as well as freeing up space on the dashboard where a central touchscreen would normally be found.

 It looks complicated at first, but using the rotary dial makes it simple to scroll through the menus.
 Alternatively, you can use buttons on the multifunction steering wheel, which we found safer and just as easy to use.
 You can toggle between two viewing modes with the push of a button, either maximising the size of the virtual dials or giving more space to the sat nav.
 It's certainly clever, but whether it actually helps to avoid you being distracted by all of that information in one place is less clear.